-The Existing Industry Withholding Rebate Program allows qualified existing employers to receive incentive payments from the state equal to the lesser of 3.5% of the taxable wages or the actual withholding paid of qualifying new employees.
+The Mississippi Advantage Jobs Incentive Program (Advantage Jobs) will allow new receive incentive payments from the state equal to the lesser of 3.5% of the taxable wages or the actual withholding paid of qualifying new employees.
 The incentive payments will be paid out of the employee withholdings that are diverted into a special fund instead of being paid to the general fund.
 The incentive payments may be made for a period of up to 2 years.
 The diversion of an employee's withholding taxes into such fund will have no effect on an employee's filing of income tax returns.